lucavallin/barco/README.md

 ## Limitations

-`barco` assumes that the host system is running a Linux kernel at version 6.0.x or higher and with user namespaces and cgroupsv2 enabled.
-The project has been tested on Debian 12.
+1. `barco` has been tested on Debian 12, running the Linux kernel at version 6.1.0, with user namespaces and cgroupsv2 enabled.

-`barco` does not handle network namespaces, so the container cannot access the network.
+2. `barco` does not handle network namespaces, so the container cannot access the network.
 Networking can roughly be setup as follows:

    - create a new network namespace
    - create a virtual ethernet pair
    - move one end of the pair to the new network namespace
    - assign an IP address to the interface in the new network namespace
    - setup routing and NAT

     In C this is usually done via the `rtnetlink` interface.
 Furthermore, network usage can be limited with the `net_prio` cgroup controller.

 ## Improvements